prrvchr/gDriveOOo/README.md

 ## Introduction:

-**gDriveOOo** is a [LibreOffice](https://fr.libreoffice.org/download/telecharger-libreoffice/) and/or [OpenOffice](https://www.openoffice.org/fr/Telecharger/) extension allowing to offer you innovative services in these office suites.
+**gDriveOOo** is a [LibreOffice](https://www.libreoffice.org/download/download/) and/or [OpenOffice](https://www.openoffice.org/download/index.html) extension allowing to offer you innovative services in these office suites.
-This extension allows you to work in LibreOffice / OpenOffice on your files on your phone (files that you have downloaded to your Android phone).
+This extension allows you to work in LibreOffice / OpenOffice on your files on your phone (files that you have downloaded to your Android phone), even while offline.

 Being free software I encourage you:
 - To duplicate its [source code](https://github.com/prrvchr/gDriveOOo).